 You may be able to access about $150,550 if you cashed out today.

 Another option for getting cash out of your home is with a home equity loan.
-With Discover Home Equity Loans, there are no closing costs or origination fees.
+With Discover Home Equity Loans, there are no origination fees and no cash required at closing.
 Get a no-obligation quote for a home equity loan from Discover Home Equity Loans.

 Information and interactive calculators are made available as self-help tools for your independent use and are intended for educational purposes only.
 Any results are estimates and we do not guarantee their applicability or accuracy to your specific circumstances